-A fool,-a fool !-I met a fool i' th' forest- A motley fool ;---a miserable varlet !---As I do live by food, I met a fool,-Who laid him down and basked him in the sun, And railed on Lady Fortune in good terms, In good set terms, and yet a motley fool.
-Good-morrow, fool, quoth I: No, sir, quoth he, Call me not fool, till heaven hath sent me fortune: And then he drew a dial from his poke; And looking on it with lack-lustre eye, Says, very wisely, It is ten o'clock : Thus may we see, quoth he, how the world wags: And after one hour more 'twill be eleven ; And so from hour to hour, we ripe and ripe, And then from hour to hour, we rot and rot, When I did hear And thereby hangs a tale.
-The motley fool thus moral on the time, My lungs began to crow like chanticleer, That fools should be so deep-contemplative; And I did laugh, sans intermission, An hour by his dial.
-O noble fool!
+A fool,-a fool !--- I met a fool i' th' forest-A motley fool ;--- a miserable varlet !---As I do live by food, I met a fool,-Who laid him down and basked him in the sun, And railed on Lady Fortune in good terms, In good set terms, and yet a motley fool.
+Good-morrow, fool, quoth I: No, sir, quoth he, Call me not fool, till heaven hath sent me fortune: And then he drew a dial from his poke ; And looking on it with lack-lustre eye, Says, very wisely, It is ten o'clock : Thus may we see, quoth he, how the world wags: And after one hour more 'twill be eleven ; And so from hour to hour, we ripe and ripe, And then from hour to hour, we rot and rot, And thereby hangs a tale.
+When I did hear The motley fool thus moral on the time.
+My lungs began to crow like chanticleer, That fools should be so deep-contemplative ; And I did laugh, sans intermission, An hour by his dial.
+O noble fool !
 A worthy fool!
 Motley's the only wear.
+SHARSFRARE.
+Seems, madam! nay, it is: I know not seems.
+'Tis not alone my inky cloak, good mother, Nor customary suits of solemn black, Nor windy suspiration of forced breath; No, nor the fruitful river in the eye, Nor the dejected 'haviour of the visage, Together with all forms, modes, shows of grief, That can denote me truly: these indeed seem, For they are actions that a man might play; But I have that within which passeth show, These but the trappings and the suits of woe.